 Following final approval by PDE, test development specialists developed print and online forms based on the approved core and approved embedded field test items.
 Both modes of delivery were built using IDEAS.
 Highly skilled test development specialists and editors used specialized checklists to verify accuracy of layout and formatting in both modes of delivery.
 Following final approval to print, the documents were prepared for the printing presses.
-See Chapter 8 for more information about the steps following the final approval to print.

-SPECIAL FORMS USED WITH THE OPERATIONAL 2018 KEYSTONE EXAMS SPANISH TRANSLATION
+SPECIAL FORMS USED WITH THE OPERATIONAL 2019 KEYSTONE EXAMS SPANISH TRANSLATION